 5.3 Any domain name not registered through IIRC but subsequently transferred to IIRC is subject to the Conditions.

-5.4 In submitting a request for a domain name to be transferred to or away from IIRC the Customer warrants that it is the registrant of the domain name or is authorised to act for and on behalf of the registrant.
+5.4 In submitting a request for a domain name to be transferred to IIRC the Customer warrants that it is the registrant of the domain name or is authorised to act for and on behalf of the registrant.

-5.8.3 Only the registrant and the administrative contacts listed in the WHOIS information may approve or deny a transfer request.
+5.7.3 Only the registrant and the administrative contacts listed on the domain name may approve or deny a transfer request.

 6. Renewal of Domain Names